electron/governance/wg-releases/feature-backport-requests.md

 ## Feature Backport Requests

 Backporting non-breaking features to supported versions requires the approval of the Releases Working Group.
-Any feature PR that is targeting branch(es) other than master should be labeled with a `backport/requested 🗳` label.
+Any feature PR that is targeting branch(es) other than `main` should be labeled with a `backport/requested 🗳` label.

 The approval process works as follows:
 1. By requesting backport of a feature, the submitter of the PR is assuming responsibility for this feature on the requested branches.